Renter Support

 Graduates earn a certificate and may qualify for extra landlord support through the Rent Guarantee Fund, which helps landlords feel confident renting to low-income tenants by covering unpaid rent, eviction costs, and property damage if needed.

-Eligibility Requirements
+Eligibility Requirements for Rent Guarantee Fund

 You may qualify for the Rent Guarantee Fund if you:

-• Complete the Rent Well course
+• Successfully complete the Rent Well course

 • Earn 60% or less of the area's median income